team-project-2018/ci-robotic-software/README.md

 - Try to reproduce the system yourself by following the steps and change the readme file if something is unclear
 - If you can reproduce, you can even make a tutorial video and put it on youtube and put the link in the readme, but that might be overkill
 - If everyone wants to contribute to this repository, maybe one can make a text file containing the steps to reproduce, another one can create a turtlesim application in bash file and the third can create the youtube video
-- Otherwise just change something minor so that the professor sees that you contributed to the repository
-- Someone can create file with definitions of certain words like: Docker engine, Docker-compose, Kubernetes, Docker Swarm, kubectl, kubeadm,...
+- Someone can create a file with definitions of certain words like: Docker engine, Docker-compose, Kubernetes, Docker Swarm, kubectl, kubeadm,...
 - Before deadline remove these TODO lines from README

 ## Introduction